Queen Elizabeth National Park , Uganda Wildlife Safaris & Tours

-Named after Queen Elizbeth II, this park was previously named Kazinga National Park.
+Named after Queen Elizabeth II, this park was previously named Kazinga National Park.
 The gazetting of Queen Elizabeth National Park has long ensured the conservation of its ecosystems for decades, which in turn benefits the surrounding communities.
 Some of the activities to carry out in this popular national park include wildlife viewing (primary activity) in Kasenyi, Mweya and Ishasha sectors, Chimpanzee tracking in the exhilarating Kyambura Gorge, Kalinzu forest or Maramagambo forest, Hot air ballooning and local community visits.
 Other interesting activities include hiking and nature walks, bird watching, launch cruises on the Kazinga Channel, lion tracking, a visit to the explosion crater and a visit to the Katwe salt works.
-Tourists can visit Queen Elizabeth NP at any time of the year but the best experiences are got during the months of June to September and December to January respectively.
-This wildlife park is not only among the best wildlife viewing destinations, but is also Uganda's most popular tourist destination.
-When you go gorilla trekking in Bwindi, endeavor to add a visit to this lovely park as they are not so far away from each other.
-Its also easier to connect QENP with Kibale Forest National Park just in case you want to try out its Chimpanzee trekking experience.

 uganda safaris